 For starters, it’s extremely important to make sure you’re aware of your mental state and any lasting irregularities.
 This is true regardless of whether or not you’re being discriminated against.

-The key to fighting mental illness is to deal with it early, so watch out for the following:
+The key to maintaining mental health is to be mindful of the following:

 - Any loss of motivation or lack of energy that could signal the onset of depression, anxiety or any other illness.